admiralnelson/iot_DataAcquisition/readme.md

 Sound: your sound sensor, keep in mind that this field is capped between **0.0-150.0**

-You'll receive this response indicating that your request is successfully processed
+You'll receive this response indicates that your request is successfully processed

 ```
 {